 “I haven’t really seen an education like this before."

 Currently majoring in neurobiology, Ariana decided to add a minor in civic and economic thought and leadership to her academic pursuits.
 “I’m better in my STEM classes because of SCETL, but I’m also better in my SCETL classes because of my STEM major.”

 A new outlook on education.

 In May 2017, Kainoa S. was finishing his sophomore year at Seton Hall University in New Jersey when he started to feel ill.
 “As I’ve found out, you make a plan and God laughs at you, right?,” Kainoa says.
 “I’m definitely a testament to that.
 He wasn’t laughing at me for taking away my plan, but just not understanding the grandness of it.”

 Julia, an Arizonan native, spent 2 months in Israel this summer.
 Following the end of the Global Intensive Experience with the school of Civic and Economic Thought and Leadership, Julia remained in Tel Aviv and worked as an intern for the African Refugee Development Center as a higher education caseworker with Sudanese and Eritrean refugees and asylum seekers to help get them resources to apply for university, look into vocational and language education, and help them get integrated into the Israeli society.

 "It’s a world-changing experience."

 As a transfer student from Chicago, Illinois, Dominic F. was drawn to Arizona State University because of the rankings of the schools in the University and the different global programs they have to offer, which he has taken advantage of by going on the School of Civic and Economic Thought and Leadership’s Global Intensive Experiences to Israel and the West Bank.
-During this 10-day experience, he was able to research, explore, work and collaborate with Israeli and Palestinian political groups, think tanks and religious leaders.

 Life after college.